joewdavies/awesome-frontend-gis/README.md

 - [spl.js](https://github.com/jvail/spl.js) - Makes it possible to use SpatiaLite functionality in JavaScript.
 Behind the scenes, a WebAssembly port of SpatiaLite is used.
 - [geotoolbox](https://github.com/neocarto/geotoolbox) - Provides several GIS operations for use with geojson properties.
 Useful for thematic cartography.
 - [supercluster](https://www.npmjs.com/package/supercluster) - A very fast JavaScript library for geospatial point clustering for browsers and Node.
+- [geoblaze](https://github.com/GeoTIFF/geoblaze) - A blazing fast javascript raster processing engine.
+Using geoblaze, you can run computations ranging from basic statistics (min, max, mean, mode) to band arithmetic and histogram generation in either a web browser or a node application.

 ### LiDAR
 Tools for visualizing point clouds.